SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/feature-permissions/policy-and-compliance-permissions.md

 ms.author: serdars
 author: SerdarSoysal
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/12/2018
 ms.audience: End User
 ms.topic: reference
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: ec4d3b9f-b85a-4cb9-95f5-6fc149c3899b

-description: "Learn about permissions that are required to manage policy and compliance features in Exchange Server 2016."
+description: "Summary: Learn about permissions that are required to manage policy and compliance features in Exchange Server 2016."
 ---

 # Messaging policy and compliance permissions in Exchange 2016

-Learn about permissions that are required to manage policy and compliance features in Exchange Server 2016.
+ **Summary**: Learn about permissions that are required to manage policy and compliance features in Exchange Server 2016.

 The permissions required to configure messaging policy and compliance vary depending on the procedure being performed or the cmdlet you want to run.
 For more information about messaging policy and compliance, see [Messaging policy and compliance in Exchange 2016](../../policy-and-compliance/policy-and-compliance.md).